Weinstein Sentenced to 23 Years for Sexual Assaults

 The Associated Press has a policy of not naming people who have been sexually assaulted without their consent.
 It is withholding the rape accuser’s name because it is not clear whether she wishes to be identified.

-Weinstein, who has maintained that any sexual activity was consensual, also spoke in court, saying he had fond memories of his accusers.
+Weinstein, who has maintained that any sexual any sexual activity was consensual, also spoke in court, saying he had fond memories of his accusers.

 Looking back during the trial at emails they exchanged, he said, he thought they had a good friendship: “I’m not going to say these aren’t great people.
 I had wonderful times with these people.
 I’m just genuinely confused.
 Men are confused about this issue.”